William McKinley Coffee Break Memorial in Wilmington, Delaware

 The unit was sent to help occupy what is now West Virginia where it conducted guerrilla warfare against Confederate irregular forces.
 In the Summer of 1862, the 23rd was transferred to the defenses of Washington as Robert E Lee defeated John Pope at the Second Battle of Bull Run.
 The unit was sent from the capital to join the Army of the Potomac after Lee invaded Maryland and were assigned to the XI Corps under General Ambrose Burnside in the Kanawha Division.

-On September 14, 1862 the 23rd was ordered into it first large-scale battle during the Battle of South Mountain.
+On September 14, 1862 the 23rd was ordered into its first large-scale battle during the Battle of South Mountain.
 The regiment lost nearly a third of its men in this first major engagement.
 After the Confederate retreat, the regiment continued to pursue the enemy.

 Shortly before Antietam, McKinley had been promoted to the post of a Commissary Sergeant, responsible for feeding the regiment.

-William McKinley may have fought to reunited the Union and to end slavery, but as president he also presided over the Spanish-American War.
+William McKinley may have fought to reunite the Union and to end slavery, but as president he also presided over the Spanish-American War.
 He was goaded into declaring the war when the battleship Maine was supposedly sunk by Spanish agents in Havana Harbor in Cuba.
 Most modern analysts say that sabotage had nothing to do with the disaster.
 McKinley used the war to gain colonial possessions in Cuba, Puerto Rico, and the Philippines, which were administered badly from the view of the natives and led to thousands of deaths in the Philippines over the next decade.

 McKinley was shot by anarchist Leon Czolgosz at the Pan American Exposition in Buffalo in 1901.
 Because of his foreign-sounding name, the United States put in new restrictions on immigration.
 In fact, Czolgosz was born in Michigan.